 - Private ownership: Codeup launched in 2014 with 3 co-founders.
 After the first class, the company had re-paid initial investment and was cash-flow positive.
 Since then, our growth has been entirely organic.
 We’ve never taken outside investment, split equity, leveraged debt capital, or lost control of the business in any way.
 Our 3 co-founders are our 3 owners.
 Other bootcamps have been bought, sold, traded, closed…they change hands as assets in a venture capital investment game.
 What does that mean for you?
 We focus on your outcome, they focus on their bottom line.
 Anybody been following WeWork lately?
 The valuation bubble is bursting, and our students won’t get caught on the wrong side.
 PS, WeWork owns the Flatiron bootcamp…

 If you’re considering a bootcamp education, you’re really considering an investment in yourself.
 Let’s be really clear – this is NOT school.
 This isn’t a high school diploma, an Associate’s or a BS in CS.
 This is a pathway to a career, the salary that will earn, and the meaning it will bring.
 Put on your investment hat: the upfront $$ isn’t as important as the Return On Investment.
-Our Dallas graduates have had an average starting salary of $85,000.
-At 5 months long, you still have more than 6 months to work in that year.
+Our Dallas-bound graduates have had an average starting salary of $85,000.
+At less than 6 months long, you still have more than 6 months to work in that year.
 So what is your ROI?
 In the same year you are trained, you earn back your money.
 Within 12 months, you 3x your money.

 You might ask, why not use that same math on a cheaper program?
 The answer is simple: other bootcamps don’t view it the same way.
 They are giving you an education, you are giving them a return on THEIR investment.
 Let’s take a more specific look: